Pugaform/pugabuild/README.md

-# About Pugaform
+# About Pugabuild

 ## Introduction

-Welcome to **Pugaform** — your go-to solution for streamlined and efficient infrastructure management.
+Welcome to **Pugaform** — your go-to partner for streamlined and efficient infrastructure management.
 Whether you're a startup aiming to scale rapidly or an established business looking to optimize costs and performance, Pugaform provides the tools and expertise you need to succeed.

-## Why Pugaform?
+## Why Pugabuild?

 ### 1. **Turnkey Solution**
 - **One-Time Infrastructure Setup:** We handle the entire setup process, including provisioning resources and configuring Amazon EKS, so you can focus on your core business.